Rick J. Jordan

-Rick J. Jordan (born Hendrik Stedler, 1 January 1968) is a music producer, composer, multi-instrumentalist, audio engineer and sound designer, who is most well known for his work in the German band Scooter.
+Rick J. Jordan (born Hendrik Stedler, 1 January 1968) is a German music producer, composer, multi-instrumentalist, audio engineer and sound designer, who is most well known for his work in the German band Scooter.

 Youth and early years

 Rick Jordan learned to play the piano at age five, and in adulthood completed his studies as a sound mixer.

 Music

 Before Scooter, Rick founded the band Celebrate the Nun, together with H.P.
 Baxxter.
 He also played keyboards in the Hanover bands Laser, Megabyte, Die Matzingers and Never Delay.